react-tags/react-tags/README.md

 ### Styling
 `<ReactTags>` does not come up with any styles.
 However, it is very easy to customize the look of the component the way you want it.
-The component provides the following classes with which you can style -
+By default, the component provides the following classes with which you can style -

 - `ReactTags__tags`
 - `ReactTags__tagInput`